 Sadly, the 4th of July is the one day in which more pets go missing than any other day of the year due to fireworks and other dangerous activities.
-One positive thing about the quarantine this year is that many public fireworks shows have been cancelled, which will hopefully keep more pets safe.
+One positive thing about the quarantine this year is that many public fireworks shows have been canceled, hopefully keeping more pets safe.
 But for those that won't be, I've compiled a list of ways you can prevent your pet from getting lost forever.

 1. Make sure your pet's information and your contact information is up to date on the collar, ID tag, and with the microchip company.

 3. Don't have a microchip?
-Go get one!
+Get one!
 Many local shelters are providing free or reduced microchips before the 4th.

 5. If you have a dog, tire him out before the festivities.
 Go for a run or have him place some ball to get him relaxed and low-key.

 6. As a precaution, know which shelters your pet could be taken to if found if he gets out.

 If you have a BBQ before the fireworks, make sure all pets stay at least 3 feet away from the grill or fire pit.
 Nearly 1000 accidental fires are started each year by pets that get too close to flames.
 Please keep your pets safe, make sure the areas with fire are fenced off, or ask your dog loving guests to keep their pets on-leash.
 The pool at the party?
 The same thing goes for the fire pits.
 Be sure that the pool is properly fenced to keep curious pets out.
 Some dogs may jump in and become panicked if they cannot get out; we all know how this ends if you have guests with dogs who do not know how to exit your pool and keep them on-leash properly.
 The best thing to protect your dog is to teach it how to exit the pool.
 Despite the instinctive doggy paddle, they may become panicked even with a lesson, but after a few tries, you may have success!